jjohare/minimoonoir/docs/features/export-implementation.md

 ## Overview

-Phase 3.4 implementation of message history export functionality for Minimoonoir Nostr.
+Phase 3.4 implementation of message history export functionality for Nostr-BBS Nostr.
 Users can export their message history in JSON, CSV, or plain text formats with filtering options.

 ## Features Implemented